pantheon-systems/documentation/source/content/guides/localdev/04-troubleshoot-support.md

 ### Can WordPress Multisites be developed through Localdev?

-At this time, WordPress Multisite is supported only for networks using subdirectories, not subdomains.
 See the [Choose Between Subdirectories and Subdomains](/guides/multisite/considerations/#choose-between-subdirectories-and-subdomains) section of our [WordPress Multisite](/guides/multisite) guide for more information.

 ### How do you configure PHP versions for sites in the Localdev environment?